cekrem/cekrem.github.io/content/posts/compiler-driven-development-elm-playground.md

 3. Experience the confidence that comes with "if it compiles, it works"
 4. Understand why Elm developers love their compiler

-The final two exercises don't work yet, because they have additional package dependencies not found in the deault `elm.json` file in Guida.
+Some of the later exercises don't work yet, because they have additional package dependencies not found in the deault `elm.json` file in Guida.
 But I'm quite confident I'll be able to solve that quite quickly 🤓

 ## Why This Solution is Better